swiftlang/swift-evolution/proposals/nnnn-actors.md

 > **Rationale**: Actors enforce state isolation, but non-actors do not.
 If an actor inherits from a non-actor (or vice versa), part of the actor's state would not be covered by the actor-isolation rules, introducing the potential for data races on that state.

-As a special exception described in the complementary proposal [Concurrency Interoperability with Objective-C](https://github.com/DougGregor/swift-evolution/blob/concurrency-objc/proposals/NNNN-concurrency-objc.md), an actor may inherit from `NSObject`.

 By default, the instance methods, properties, and subscripts of an actor are actor-isolated to the actor instance.
 This is true even for methods added retroactively on an actor via an extension, like any other Swift type.

 ```